TERREMEMBER/znbase/docs/content/v2.0/architecture/docdb/sharding.md

 ## Hash sharding

-The hash space for hash-sharded YugabyteDB tables is the 2-byte range from 0x0000 to 0xFFFF.
+The hash space for hash-sharded ZNbaseDB tables is the 2-byte range from 0x0000 to 0xFFFF.
 Such a table may therefore have at most 64K tablets.
 We expect this to be sufficient in practice even for very large data sets or cluster sizes.